 The GriffinEd Virtual Songwriting Residency!

-The virtual songwriting residency is offered to teachers and students of all subjects and grades (3rd grade and above recommended) in any geographic area by Griffin Education, an educational nonprofit using music to raise achievement in STEM and other academic subjects.
+The virtual songwriting residency is offered to teachers and students of all subjects and grades, 3rd grade and above recommended.
 All of GriffinEd’s services (workshops, live shows, our online library of teaching songs, etc.) are offered without charge (yes, it really is free) to schools and other educational organizations; GriffinEd is funded by private donors and foundation grants.